Ankit-Sawant/AnkitSawant/index.md

 # 🧭 Data Visualization Dashboard

 This page presents two data visualizations generated using Vega-Lite and embedded via HTML in this GitHub Pages Jekyll site.
-Each visualization includes a description, design explanation, and discussion of interactivity, transformations, and overlap with Homework 5.
+Each visualization includes a description, design explanation, and discussion of interactivity and transformations.

 ---